-Romans 5:8 says, "But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us."
+Romans 5:8 says, "But God shows his love for us, in that while we were still sinners, Christ died for us."
 A perfect Savior died on the cross for sinful me and for my sinful spouse.
 Marriage is made up of two imperfect people who are being conformed daily to the image of Christ through life's struggles.

 (FamilyLife has a practical prayer card guides that can help you lift up your husband or wife before the Lord.)

 5. Share temptations with your spouse.
-Proverbs 16:18 reminds us of this truth, "Pride goes before destruction, and a haughty spirit before stumbling."
+Proverbs 16:18 reminds us of this truth, "Pride goes before destruction, and a haughty spirit before a fall."
 Jim and I have found that being honest about the temptations we face helps keep us from stumbling.

 Years ago, Jim's work required him to travel out of town.
 He would tell me about flirtatious women and invitations to grab a drink at the bar.
 He'd share with me how he often felt alone when he'd choose a quiet night in his hotel room instead of an evening out with colleagues.
-I'm proud of Jim for his integrity … he knows that he's not immune to temptation.
+I'm proud of Jim for his integrity—he knows he's not immune to temptation.

-I remember two times when I shared with Jim that I didn't want to cultivate a friendship with particular couples.
-I told him that I thought the husbands were very attractive and I didn't want to get to know them well.
+I remember when I shared with Jim that I didn't want to cultivate a friendship with a particular couple.
+I told him I thought the husband was very attractive, and I didn't want to get to know him well.
 Jim understood.
-I know that I'm not immune to temptation.
+I know I'm not immune to temptation.